 When this bit is written to zero, the system clock is used.
 When this bit is written to one, the external asynchronous clock source is used.
 The asynchronous clock source is either Timer/Counter Oscillator or external clock, depending on EXCLK in ASSR.
-See "Asynchronous Operation of Timer/Counter2" on page 151 for further details.
+See "Asynchronous operation of the Timer/Counter" on page 150 for further details.

-• Bit 6 - LCD2B: LCD 1/2 Bias Select
+Bit 6 - LCD2B: LCD 1/2 Bias Select

 When this bit is written to zero, 1/3 bias is used.
-When this bit is written to one, $\frac{1}{2}$ bias is used.
+When this bit is written to one, 1⁄2 bias is used.
 Refer to the LCD Manufacture for recommended bias selection.